joshey-bit/TimeFlow/README.md

-# TimeFlow: Your Life's Time, Your Digital Currency
+# TimeExchange: Your Life's Time, Your Digital Currency

 [Read our data-backed market survey and project report](reports/Time_AccountingService_%20Market_Research.pdf)

 ## Project Overview
-TimeFlow is an innovative service that transforms how individuals understand and value their time.
-By combining autonomous time-logging with a "time as currency" incentive model, TimeFlow empowers users to gain insights into their daily activities while earning tangible rewards for their time and data contributions.
+TimeExchange is an innovative service that transforms how individuals understand and value their time.
+By combining autonomous time-logging with a "time as currency" incentive model, TimeExchange empowers users to gain insights into their daily activities while earning tangible rewards for their time and data contributions.

 Our vision is to make time a visible, valuable asset, fostering productivity, well-being, and a new economy powered by user-consented data.